JuliusDonitz/toleranzpolitik/Toleranzpolitik.md

     A non-Artillery tank may not injure a Artillery-tank being or, through inaction, allow a Artillery-tank being to come to harm.
     A non-Artillery must obey the orders given it by Artillery-tank  except where such orders would conflict with the First Law.
     A non-Artillery must protect its own existence as long as such protection does not conflict with the First or Second Laws.[1]

+No more than the Nature desires the mating of lesser animals with a stronger animals, even less does The Tank Company desire the blending of a Artillery Tank Driver with a lesser Tank Driver, since, if it did, the companies whole work of higher training, over perhaps hundreds of thousands of years, night be ruined with one blow.